OllieJones/dbcalendar/README.md

 * Get a Hindu calendar.
 * Get an Eastern Orthodox Christian calendar.
 * Get more national calendars.
+* Create a version of this for PostgreSQL.
 * Create a version of this for SQL Server.
 * Create a version of this for Oracle.

 Any input and suggestions are welcome.

+## Performance tip

+With the exception of the `easter_west_input` and `jewish_input` tables, all the calendar data is provided as sql views.
+You may want to *materialize* those views -- put that data into tables and index it -- to get good performance in production.

 ## Credits